Vir0z4/ArchiveCMS/README.md

 ### config.php

 After setting up the SQL user and database, the SQL credentials in ``config.php`` need to be changed, as well as domain information and login session lifetime (time after which session expires).
-Here is an example of ``config.php`` filled in:
+Here is an example snippet of ``config.php`` filled in:

     $sessionLifetime = 2592000;                // 30 days in seconds
     $sessionCookiePath = '/';                  // Usually '/'